15 Most Famous Pirates of the Maritime World

 Henry Every

-Image for representation purpose only
+Image for representation purposes only

-Also called Long ben, he is known to have looted two major ships in quick succession, assembling a huge treasure to his credit.
+Also called Long Ben, he is known to have looted two major ships in quick succession, assembling a huge treasure to his credit.
 This indicates excellent strategic skills.

 But he is most famously known for never having been caught alive.
 He retired after the huge plunder and escaped into a world of oblivion, never to be seen again except in the folklore and legends.

-4. William Kidd
+6. William Kidd

-A cold-blooded hardcore pirate, captain of one of the most famous pirate ships, Captain Kidd, was a privateer assigned to free New York and the West Indies of pirates.
 But a change in circumstances meant he faced a mutiny from his crew.
 A loss of another choice, he made the first brutal act of his piracy career with a murder and then never looked back.
 His most daring act was to loot a treasure ship, almost twice the size of his ship, along with the Malabar Coast of India.

 William Kidd

-Image for representation purpose only
+Image for representation purposes only

 He was hunted, the first live documented hunt in the Atlantic world.
 Although he asked for forgiveness, he had lost all luck.
 He sailed to Boston, was arrested by the New England governor, Sir Richard Bellomony and sent to England in 1700.